-- purchase and sale agreement or a lease agreement or other legally binding instrument shall also be submitted to show that the applicant has sufficient title, right, and/or interest to complete the project. - 3.
+- A. The application for a Design Review Certificate shall be made in the Town Office on forms provided thereof and containing at minimum, the following: - 1.
+A complete application form, signed by the property owner or authorized agent, and Design Review Checklist. - 2.
+Proof of right, title and/or interest in the property, including a copy of the recorded deed for the property.
+If the applicant is not the property owner, a purchase and sale agreement or a lease agreement or other legally binding instrument shall also be submitted to show that the applicant has sufficient title, right, and/or interest to complete the project. - 3.
 Cover letter: A cover letter explaining the project and containing details and visual illustrations of any proposed changes. - 4.
 Plot Plan: If site changes or changes to the footprint of any buildings are proposed, a plot plan shall be included and show the property lines, existing features, and all proposed changes. - 5.
-Other: Each application shall be accompanied by such sketches, drawings, photographs, descriptions, or other information showing the proposed alterations, additions, changes or new construction, as may be necessary or appropriate for the Town Planner or the Board to render a decision. - A. B. The Town Planner shall review the application and submitted materials and determine if it is a Category I application, Category II application, or eligible for Administrative Review by the Town Planner.
-For Category I applications, a pre-application conference with the Town Planner is required.
-If Site Plan Review is also required, the pre-application conference shall be with the Town Planner.
-Each application shall be accompanied by such sketches, drawings, photographs, descriptions or other information showing the proposed alterations, additions, changes or new construction as may be required for the Board to make a decision. - B. C. For Category I applications, Category II applications, or Administrative Reviews referred to the Board by the Town Planner or the applicant, Tthe staff Town Planner shall transmit the application for a Design Review Certificate, together with the supporting information and material, to the Board at its next meeting for examination and approval consideration.
+Other: Each application shall be accompanied by such sketches, drawings, photographs, descriptions, or other information showing the proposed alterations, additions, changes or new construction, as may be necessary or appropriate for the Town Planner or the Board to render a decision. - B. The Town Planner shall review the application and submitted materials and determine if it is a Category I application, Category II application, or eligible for Administrative Review by the Town Planner.
+For Category I applications, a pre-application conference with the Town Planner is required. - C. For Category I applications, Category II applications, or Administrative Reviews referred to the Board by the Town Planner or the applicant, the Town Planner shall transmit the application for a Design Review Certificate, together with the supporting information and material, to the Board at its next meeting for examination and consideration.
 The Board shall act within 60 days from the date the applicant files a completed application and pays all required application fees and outside professional services deemed necessary.
-If the Board does not act within 60 days, the application is deemed to be approved and a Design Review Certificate shall be issued. - C. D. Nothing herein shall prohibit an extension of time, by a formal action for a specific period of time, for review and approval of the application if the parties Board and applicant have mutually agreed that more information and/or discussion is required.
+If the Board does not act within 60 days, the application is deemed to be approved and a Design Review Certificate shall be issued.

+- D. Nothing herein shall prohibit an extension of time, by a formal action for a specific period of time, for review and approval of the application if the Board and applicant have mutually agreed that more information and/or discussion is required.
 Unless the Board disapproves an application, a Design Review Certificate shall be issued with or without conditions.
-When the Board disapproves an application, its reasons shall be issued to the applicant in written form. - D. E. If an activity regulated by this Ordinance also requires a building permit, the permit shall not be issued until the Design Review Certificate is granted. - E. F. The Project Review Board shall conduct a simultaneous review if Site Plan review is required.
+When the Board disapproves an application, its reasons shall be issued to the applicant in written form. - E. If an activity regulated by this Ordinance also requires a building permit, the permit shall not be issued until the Design Review Certificate is granted. - F. The Project Review Board shall conduct a simultaneous review if Site Plan review is required.